astier/xswm/README.md

 - Window-Switcher
 - etc.

-Just a window-manager.
-Due to its limited scope it is very minimal and performant (\~400 SLOC).
+Due to its limited scope it is very minimal and performant (\~340 SLOC).
 Tries to be [ICCCM](https://www.x.org/releases/current/doc/xorg-docs/icccm/icccm.html) and [EWMH](https://specifications.freedesktop.org/wm-spec/latest/) compliant insofar it is necessary to make applications and windows work properly.